mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 How many statements MaxScale should store for each session.
 This is for debugging purposes, as in case of problems it is often of value to be able to find out exactly what statements were sent before a particular problem turned up.

-See also `dump_last_statements` using which the actual dumping of the statements is enabled.
+**Note:** See also `dump_last_statements` using which the actual dumping of the statements is enabled.
+Unless both of the parameters are defined, the statement dumping mechanism doesn't work.

 ```
 retain_last_statements=20
 ```

 Default is `0`.

 #### `dump_last_statements`